-Unlike education systems of other countries, what is unique about the Canadian Education System is that there is no national department of education.
+Unlike the education systems of other countries, what is unique about the Canadian Education System is that there is no national department of education.
 Instead, Elementary, Secondary & Post-Secondary education is the exclusive responsibility of each Province & Territory, along with its delivery, organization & evaluation.
-This can result in different eligibility criteria, curriculum (there is no national curriculum), types of available programs, minimum & maximum age requirements for students applying in each province or territory.
-However, the basic structure of the education systems across Canada are similar.
+This can result in different eligibility criteria, curriculum (there is no national curriculum), types of available programs, and minimum & maximum age requirements for students applying in each province or territory.
+However, the basic structure of the education systems across Canada is similar.
 Also, there are other similarities and national mechanisms to facilitate quality assurance, recognition & transferability of course credits & credentials (Canada has an excellent reputation for transfers between levels/types of education, making studying here flexible).
-And the quality of education across the country is uniformly high.

 Education for Canadian citizens is compulsory up to the ages of 16 years or 18 years, depending on the province/territory.